Guest post by Laura from She Who Wanders

 If you’re after a lovely afternoon of shopping and some of Bristol’s best restaurants look no further than the charming Clifton Village.
 From well to do charity shops to beautiful flower stalls, greengrocers and book shops, Clifton has something for everyone.
 This is also where you’ll find some of the most beautiful homes in the city.
 Head to Royal Your Crescent for some stunners or if you’re visiting during the months where Wisteria is in bloom you’ll be in for a real treat.
 For an awesome cake and coffee combo head to Twelve or East Village Cafe for a lovely brunch.
 The Ivy is quite the establishment in Clifton and perfect for a special occasion, and The River Cottage Kitchen is the best spot in the neighbourhood for a Sunday roast.

 At the base of one of Bristol’s steepest streets is the beautiful Bristol Cathedral.
 Sitting smack in the middle of College Green this gothic-style cathedral has tall windows that let in the beautiful light.
-It is free to enter the Cathedral and on any given day you could find yourself lucky to be hearing the massive organ in the center of it being played beautifully.
+It is free to enter the Cathedral and on any given day you could find yourself lucky to be hearing the massive organ in the centre of it being played beautifully.
 Explore the grounds and then enjoy the sunshine in College Green as you admire the beautiful gardens here too.

 Stokes Croft & Gloucester Road

-Just North of the city center is the largest and longest street of independent shopping in the whole of England.
+Just North of the city centre is the largest and longest street of independent shopping in the whole of England.
 Full to the brim with local independent shops, restaurants, cafes and pubs to be enjoyed.
 Stroll through Stokes Croft and be sure to take in the awesome street art dotted along the way.
 Visit Stokes Croft China for a lovely little souvenir to take home with you, or stop into the Bristolian for one of the best brunches in the whole city.
 As you walk along you’ll find tons of shops and a few galleries to pop into as you make your way towards Gloucester Road where it all continues.
 More shopping to be done, more coffees to be drunk and more restaurants to be visited.
 Some favourites worth checking out are SunCraft, Hobbs Bakery and Calmado.

 For street art lovers you best head south of the river into Bedminster towards North Street.
 The street art scene here is one not to be missed, there is even a festival hosted by the city where local and international artists take to the walls and buildings of the street to create incredible murals.
 The festival called Upfest happens once a year (but sometimes takes a break in between events) but even if you visit outside of festival time the murals still remain.
 Second to the street art scene is the food and drink scene as well as the amazing amount of local shops to be visited.
 Head to Storysmith’s to pick up a new book or two, or Rhubarb Jumble to peruse the amazing vintage finds from Bristolian closets.
 The Old Bookshop is one of the best roasts in town, and Albatross Cafe is a cute and cosy escape on the rainiest of days.
 Every Sunday you’ll find a vibrant and bustling market scene at the Tobacco Factory, boasting up to 40 stalls seeing food, produce, art and so much more.
 Settle in with a pastry from Faro Bakery and a good coffee and enjoy the live music or head inside The Tobacco Factory for a great lunch.

 Named as Britains best large indoor market in 2016, St-Nicks market is a must-visit.
-Home to the largest collection of independent retailers in the city and established in 1470’s the market operates year-round, rain or shine.
+Home to the largest collection of independent retailers in the city and established in the 1470’s the market operates year-round, rain or shine.
 Visitors will find anything from vintage home-goods, clothing, arts and crafts from around the world and produce from local farmers too.
 With over 60 stalls to visit in the covered market here are a few must-visits: Ah Toots for some of the best tea and cake you’ve ever head.
 Eatchu will have you coming back again and again for their dumplings and you’ll be able to smell the falafel from Eat-A-Pitta from the other side of the market.
-In addition to the everyday market, every Wednesday there is also a farmers market on.
+In addition to the everyday market, every Wednesday there is also a farmers market.

 For the best views over Bristol make for Cabot Tower.
 Built in the 1890s to commemorate the 400th anniversary of John Cabot’s journey from Bristol to what is now known as Canada.
-Located in the very pretty Brandon Hill park high above the city center, Cabot Tower stands over 330 ft tall and is open to the public between dawn and dusk every day.
+Located in the very pretty Brandon Hill park high above the city centre, Cabot Tower stands over 330 ft tall and is open to the public between dawn and dusk every day.
 Climb up the narrow spiral staircase to several different levels in the tower to be gifted with some incredible panoramic views of the city.
 On the clearest sunny day, you’ll be able to see for miles out over the harbour or the university neighbourhoods.
 At the base of the tower is a lovely little garden and walking paths throughout the park.
 In the Springtime the blossom trees at Brandon Hill are some of the most vibrant you’ll ever see.

 If you fancy a day of treating yourself look no further than the Bristol Lido.
 Originally opened back in 1850 in the heart of Clifton Village, this beautiful oasis is tucked at the end of the street feeling almost like a well-kept secret.
 After many years open, the lido fell into a bad way in the 1990s and was closed down.
 However, it was eventually completely refurbished and opened back up to the public.
 Memberships exist for Bristol residents, however, the Lido facilities are open to the public Monday – Friday from 1 pm – 4 pm.
 For £25.00/person you’ll have access to the heated pool, sauna, steam room and jacuzzi.
 There is a gorgeous restaurant at the Lido as well which is perfect if you fancy lunch but not the swimming part.